openvinotoolkit/open_model_zoo/demos/python_demos/bert_question_answering_demo/README.md

                         Optional.
 Specify the target device to infer on; CPU is acceptable.
 Sample will look for a suitable plugin for device specified.
-Default value is CPU
+Default value is CPU -c, --colors
+                        Optional.
+Nice coloring of the questions/answers.
+                        Might not work on some terminals (like Windows* cmd console)

 ```